About WLC

 Identity

 Wisconsin Lutheran College is a four-year liberal arts college affiliated with the Wisconsin Evangelical Lutheran Synod.
 It is located in Milwaukee.
-The college has a two-semester academic year and awards the Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Applied Science, and Master of Arts degrees with liberal arts and professional majors and several pre-professional programs.
+The college has a two-semester academic year and awards the Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Applied Science, Master of Arts, and Master of Science degrees with liberal arts and professional majors and several pre-professional programs.

 Nursing: The baccalaureate program at Wisconsin Lutheran College is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001; phone: 202.887.6791; fax: 202.887.8476.